School of Education

 M.A. in Teaching English as a Second Language (TESL)

-The M.A. in Teaching English as a Second Language (TESL) prepares students to teach in classrooms with English Language Learners and to teach English as a second language in colleges and language institutes in the U.S. and abroad.
-Students are strongly encouraged to pursue the degree as full-time students and all students will complete a teaching practicum.
+The M.A. in Teaching English as a Second Language (TESL) prepares students to teach in classrooms with Multilingual Learners and to teach English as a second or foreign language in schools, colleges, and language institutes in the U.S. and abroad.
+The degree is offered full- and part-time, and all students will complete a teaching practicum.
+Students can choose to follow a track leading to a Delaware teaching license and certification as a Teacher of English Learners or Bilingual Teacher.

 Current Delaware teachers can earn an additional certification as a Teacher of English Learners or a Bilingual Teacher through the ACE initiative.
 In addition, it is possible to apply the 5 ACE courses towards the MA in TESL (subject to admission requirements).